How to Grow Sunflowers

 Why purchase a bouquet of flowers when you can pick your own?
 That is what Holly Vaughan's husband, Bobby, asked himself about 10 years ago, when he decided to plant a field of zinnias on their farm in Shorter, Alabama.
 "Rather than buy me flowers for Mother's Day, he grew them so I could pick them myself.
 It became a gift that keeps on giving," says Vaughan, who's a floral designer in Birmingham.
 The secluded 435-acre property has been the family's weekend retreat since 1987.
 They built a pine log cabin themselves, a project that took over two years (and countless hours of "sweat equity," as she describes it) to complete.

 After one successful zinnia-growing season, Vaughan added sunflowers the next year, putting 4 more acres of the farm's fertile Black Belt soil to use.
 "Both of these are happy blooms that are simple to grow outdoors in Alabama," she says.
 Low-maintenance and drought tolerant, sunflowers are easy to start from seed.
 All the work is done on the front end: getting the soil plowed and the seeds planted.
 Then Vaughan steps back and lets Mother Nature take over.
 Throughout the summer, her fields are filled with thousands of golden blooms.
 No farm?
 No problem.
-Steal her four tips to grow the season's cheeriest flowers in your backyard.
+Steal her tips to grow and cut the season's cheeriest flowers in your backyard.

 1. Prep the Soil